cyrilwanner/energy-techmeetings/README.md

 Some of my presentations for internal Tech Meetings @ [Energy](https://energy.ch) are stored in this repository.
 Every presentations took between 30m and 1h30m, including some questions at the end.

-They are sometimes not self explanatory without oral explanation, so if you have any question, just hit me on slack or using another communication method (email, twitter, ..).
+They are sometimes not self explanatory without oral explanation, so if you have any question, just hit me on slack or any another communication method (email, twitter, ..).

 ## Topics